SupeR19902/x720/README.md

 ##### GPIO IN 4 #####
 Button pressed.
 If pressed it will be none zero value.
 You have to time the button pressed to determine if you want to reboot or shutdown (or maybe do something else).
 Unplugging the power will result in triggering this GPIO pin (due to spikes from unplugging)... so DO NOT USE the legacy x720button.sh script.
 It is useless.
 And forget about using software to use the button... it will not work in combination with a powerloss.
+Also note that if you hold the button long enough with will power of the hat and thus the pi...

 ##### GPIO OUT 18 #####
 Cut power to hat, this will result in immediately power loss to the rasberry pi.
 This will not result in a save shutdown (because there is no power anymore).
 Usage: pull to 1 wait some time, pull back to 0.
 DO NOT USE the original x720shutdown script.
 It will eventually corrupt your sd card.